 - Designate whether you want links to open in a new tab or the same tab

 - Display only posts with images, if desired

-- Color theme light or dark
+- Color theme light, dark, or custom (select hex code)

 - Designate slide delay in seconds for templates that automatically change displayed content

 Standard: Use this display mode when you want to require users to sign in to view private (non-shareable) content.
 This mode restricts anonymous users from viewing any private content; they will only be able to see shareable posts.